> For the complete documentation index, see llms.txt.

 You can monitor your current usage in several ways:

-• Check the final done event in streaming responses for remaining requests, tokens, and reset time.
+• Check the final done event in streaming responses for remaining LLM calls, tokens, and reset time.

 You can monitor your current monthly quota usage using the Get monthly AI invocations quota usage API endpoint